Tuesday, July 23, 2013

 I’m trying to think back to my childhood, to see if I can find an instance of unanswered prayer, so that I can fit in with the rest of God-jilted humanity—but I can’t really find any.
 Is it maybe because I never really asked Him for anything?
 Well, no.

-There was the time, years and years ago (I was a very young teenager, maybe high school freshman) when I was misled by a false prophet slash healer on Xtian television to believe ‘for a miracle’ for my sick mom.
+There was the time, years and years ago—I was a young teenager, maybe high school freshman—when I was misled by a ‘faith healer’ on Christian television to believe ‘for a miracle’ for my sick mom.
 I stuffed an envelope with some hard-earned cash—I was a paperboy and made about twelve dollars a month—and wrote my prayer request on a piece of paper and mailed everything to this ‘minister.’

 Nothing happened, of course, except mom didn’t die, not yet anyway.
 She was the most resilient invalid I have ever met, and a woman of very great faith, almost a victim of codependency on God, whom she never stopped talking to, day and night, but especially the latter.
 I’m afraid that I may have inherited her disposition with regards to this.
 I also never seem to stop talking to God, and like her, I’m also under the delusion that He talks back, and even that He sometimes initiates the conversation.
 Some people have told me I’m living in denial.
 My question for them has always been, ‘so who isn’t?’

 But unanswered prayer?
 That time I wrote my request on a sheet of paper and mailed it in an envelope full of one dollar bills (maybe it just wasn’t enough, since I didn’t give all) to the faith healer, well, that doesn’t really count as an instance of unanswered prayer.
 Why not?
 I guess it’s because I didn’t go directly to Him, and ask.
 I mean, I was brought up in an environment where people who wanted God to do things didn’t ask Him directly.
 That would be too forward.
 You can’t be forward with God.
 He’s ahead of everyone.